microsoft/tsdoc/Contributing.md

 ### Debugging the unit tests

-The [./tsdoc/.vscode/launch.json](./tsdoc/.vscode/launch.json) file includes a [Visual Studio Code](https://code.visualstudio.com/) configuration that maker debugging easier.
+The [./tsdoc/.vscode/launch.json](./tsdoc/.vscode/launch.json) file includes a [Visual Studio Code](https://code.visualstudio.com/) configuration that makes debugging easier.
 To debug a unit test:

 1. Launch VS Code in the tsdoc subfolder (not the repository root):